hcoles/pitest-site/pages/java_mutation_testing_systems.markdown

 * ? - don't know

 *note that with the exception of PIT little information is available on the compatibility of the various mutation testing systems and mocking frameworks.
-Most mocking systems are implemented with dynamic proxies or custom class loaders, and will probably work across all the mutation testing sytems.
+Most mocking systems are implemented with dynamic proxies or custom class loaders, and will probably work across all the mutation testing systems.
 The exceptions are Powermock and JMockit where issues might be encountered.*

 | System                          | Ant | Maven | Eclipse                              | Powermock | JMock | JMock2 | Mockito | JMockit                             | EasyMock                           |
 |---------------------------------|-----|-------|--------------------------------------|-----------|-------|--------|---------|-------------------------------------|------------------------------------|